Samsaram Adhu Minsaram: Plot

 That same day, Chidambaram halves his monthly contribution to the family, citing Uma's absence.
 An argument erupts between him and Ammaiyappan.
 Upset with Chidambaram's tightfistedness on spending money for his siblings and parents, Ammaiyappan orders him to vacate the house.
 In turn, Chidambaram demands the ₹18000 he had spent for Sarojini's wedding with interest for him to leave.
-Deeply insulted, Ammaiyappan draws a white-line splitting the house into two halves and announces that no one from either side should cross it or communicate with members of the other side.
-He also declares Chidambaram's family has to reside in one side, and Ammaiyappan will pay net sum of ₹20000 within 12 months for Chidambaram to vacate the house.
-The only person with access to both sides is the maidservant Kannamma.
+Deeply insulted, Ammaiyappan draws a white line splitting the house into two halves, and announces that neither side should cross it or communicate with members of the other side.
+He also declares Chidambaram's family has to reside on one side, and Ammaiyappan will pay a net sum of ₹20000 within 12 months for Chidambaram to vacate the house.
+The only person with access to both sides is the maidservant, Kannamma.

-Uma later returns with her child and is shocked with the developments at home.
+Uma later returns with her child and is shocked by the developments at home.
 She is sad to see Sarojini back and an unhappy Vasantha.
-Uma takes the help of Albert and Kannamma to reunite Sarojini and Peter, and advises Siva to take Vasantha on a sojourn to rejuvenate his relationship with his wife.
+Uma takes the help of Albert and Kannamma to reunite Sarojini and Peter and advises Siva to take Vasantha on a sojourn to rejuvenate his relationship with his wife.
 Bharathi also passes his exams.
 Though the problems are sorted out, Uma is upset that her brothers-in-law are still abiding by their father's order and not talking to her.
 Kannamma cajoles Ammaiyappan not to be very adamant and forgive his son.

-Chidambaram, meanwhile, ends up spending more money per head for his small family after the separation, than what he allocated when they were together with the extended family.
+Meanwhile, Chidambaram ends up spending more money per head for his small family after the separation than he allocated when they were together with the extended family.
 So he reconsiders his decision to live separately and decides to reunite with his father.
-However, Uma disagrees as once the bonding is broken for the sake of money, it cannot be restored exactly to its original state.
-She states that they may not rejoin for the sake of money and any bonding should be based on unconditional love.
-She recommends living separately but on talking terms, celebrating weekends and festivals as the best way to live peacefully, for which her husband agrees, and they move out the same evening.
+However, Uma disagrees, as once the bonding is broken for the sake of money, it cannot be restored precisely to its original state.
+She states that they may not rejoin for the sake of money, and any bonding should be based on unconditional love.
+She recommends living separately but on talking terms, celebrating weekends and festivals as the best way to live peacefully, to which her husband agrees, and they move out the same evening.